 project prototypes to data patches

-learn last layer
+learn last (linear) layer

 uses encoder/decoder setup